ebi-pf-team/interproscan6/README.md

 sudo nextflow run interproscan.nf --input <path to fasta file>
 ```

-Also true providing root privileges to docker within Nextflow, by changing the the `runOptions` key in `nextflow.config`:
+Also try providing root privileges to docker within Nextflow, by changing the the `runOptions` key in `nextflow.config`:

 ```
  docker {